Audi A2: Interior

 The A2 has a large interior space for the exterior dimensions, including a boot with 390 L of space when the rear seats are in place.
 This is significantly larger than the luggage space of the next model in Audi's range, the Audi A3.
 Due to the "sandwich"-type construction, similar again to that of the Renault Espace or the Mercedes A-Class, the floorpan has an upper and a lower portion.
 The space in the middle is used to house various components, such as the fuel tank and the engine's electronics.
 The rear passengers also benefit, as their foot space reaches into this sandwich space, creating a comfortable seating position even for tall rear seat passengers.
 This is in direct contrast to the comfort available on the rear bench of an A-Class.
 To improve the weight distribution of the vehicle, its battery is located inside the boot, under the floor.

-The A2's interior was very upmarket in comparison with other superminis.
-In both the UK and Europe, there were several choices of seat material and colour, comprising the standard Cirrus cloth, optional Matrix cloth, optional Alcantara/leather, or full pearl Nappa leather seat coverings.
-Sport models received sport seats with electrically adjustable lumbar support as standard in jacquard satin cloth.
-Seat materials were available in a choice of red, blue, beige ("jive" or "twist", code 4QC), pale grey ("platinum", code EC3), dark grey ("swing", 24S) or black ("soul", 6PS).
-Individual options were also available such as vivid yellow, red or blue seats, steering wheels, gear lever, handbrake lever and door armrests.
-The color.storm models introduced in 2003 brought bright colours to both the outside and inside of the A2, including "papaya" orange.
-Soft touch materials are used on the doors and contact areas in the centre console, though they have a tendency to wear over time, especially on the climate control keys.